AashishNandakumar/Supply-Chain-Management/README.md

 # ChainLink

-> Tried to write the backend in Cadence, but found out to be complex, hence had to suspend it.
-Will in the future write the backend in Solidity.
-Currently the frontend is only available

 ## Introduction

-Welcome to ChainLink, a cutting-edge decentralized supply chain solutions company built on NextJS, FLOW blockchain, and Cadence.
+Welcome to ChainLink, a cutting-edge decentralized supply chain solutions company built on NextJS, Ethereum blockchain, and Solidity.
 Our mission is to revolutionize the way supply chains operate, bringing transparency, efficiency, and trust to the forefront.
 With our innovative technology stack and forward-thinking approach, we empower businesses to streamline their supply chain processes and embrace the future of decentralized commerce.

 ## About ChainLink

 At ChainLink, we believe that a transparent and efficient supply chain is the backbone of successful businesses.
 We strive to eliminate traditional inefficiencies, complexities, and lack of trust that plague conventional supply chain management.
-By leveraging the power of blockchain technology, specifically FLOW blockchain and Cadence smart contracts, we unlock a new era of decentralized supply chain solutions.
+By leveraging the power of blockchain technology, specifically the Ethereum blockchain and Solidity smart contracts, we unlock a new era of decentralized supply chain solutions.

 ## Key Features

-- **Transparency**: With FLOW blockchain, every transaction and movement within the supply chain is recorded on an immutable ledger, ensuring complete transparency and traceability from start to finish.
-(Not implemented)
+- **Transparency**: With the Ethereum blockchain, every transaction and movement within the supply chain is recorded on an immutable ledger, ensuring complete transparency and traceability from start to finish.
+This enables businesses to have a clear view of their supply chain, identify any bottlenecks or issues, and build trust with their stakeholders.

 - **Efficiency**: Our NextJS-powered platform provides a user-friendly interface and seamless experience, enabling businesses to optimize their supply chain operations and reduce manual effort.
+Through automation and real-time data tracking, our solution helps businesses minimize errors, streamline processes, and ultimately enhance efficiency.

-- **Smart Contracts**: Powered by Cadence, our smart contracts facilitate secure and automated interactions among supply chain participants, ensuring trust and eliminating the need for intermediaries.
-(Not implemented)
+- **Smart Contracts**: Powered by Solidity, our smart contracts facilitate secure and automated interactions among supply chain participants, ensuring trust and eliminating the need for intermediaries.
+These smart contracts are self-executing and enforceable agreements that automatically trigger actions based on predefined conditions, such as payment release or product delivery.
+This eliminates the need for manual intervention and reduces the potential for disputes or delays.

 - **Real-time Tracking**: Through our platform, businesses can track their products in real-time, gaining valuable insights into inventory management, logistics, and overall supply chain performance.
+This real-time visibility allows businesses to make informed decisions, optimize their inventory levels, and improve customer satisfaction through accurate delivery estimates.

 ## Tech Stack

 We take pride in our robust and powerful tech stack, carefully chosen to drive innovation and deliver exceptional solutions:

 - **NextJS**: Our choice of NextJS, a versatile React framework, enables us to build highly performant, scalable, and responsive web applications, providing an immersive experience for our users.
+NextJS's server-side rendering capabilities enhance the speed and SEO-friendliness of our platform, ensuring optimal performance and discoverability.

-- **FLOW Blockchain**: Leveraging the decentralized architecture of FLOW blockchain, we ensure the security, immutability, and transparency of supply chain data, empowering businesses with trust and confidence.
-(Not implemented)
+- **Ethereum Blockchain**: Leveraging the decentralized architecture of the Ethereum blockchain, we ensure the security, immutability, and transparency of supply chain data, empowering businesses with trust and confidence.
+Ethereum's robust network and extensive developer community provide a solid foundation for building decentralized applications that can scale as the demand grows.

-- **Cadence**: Cadence, the smart contract language developed for FLOW blockchain, allows us to create efficient and secure smart contracts, enabling automated supply chain processes and fostering seamless collaboration.
-(Not implemented)
+- **Solidity**: Solidity, the smart contract language developed for Ethereum, allows us to create efficient and secure smart contracts, enabling automated supply chain processes and fostering seamless collaboration.
+With Solidity, we can define the rules and logic of the supply chain, ensuring compliance and facilitating trusted interactions between participants.

 ## Get Started